Henry Morton Stanley's first trans-Africa expedition: Rivers Lualaba and Congo

 Stanley was then attacked by the Urangi and then the Marunja, both of whom possessed Portuguese muskets.
 His thirty-first fight along the river was with the Bangala on February 14, facing 63 canoes and 315 muskets.
 On February 18 they reached the confluence of the Ikelemba River and were able to trade at Ikengo.
 By February 26 they reached Bolobo, where they were welcomed by the king of Chumbiri.
 They reached the confluence of the Lefini River and the Kasai River with the Congo on March 9.
 This was the location of their thirty-second and last fight.

 On March 12, they reached Stanley Pool (now Pool Malebo).
-Here Stanley met with Mankoneh, the Bateke chief and Itsi, chief of the Ntamo, forming a blood-brotherhood.
+Here Stanley met with Mankoneh, the Bateke chief and Itsi, chief of Ntamo, forming a blood-brotherhood.
 This is the site of the present day cities Kinshasa and Brazzaville, capitals of the Democratic Republic of the Congo and the Republic of the Congo.

 Further downstream were the Livingstone Falls, 1235 mi downstream from Nyangwe, a series of 32 falls and rapids with a fall of 1100 ft over 155 mi.
 On March 16 they started the descent of the falls, which cost numerous lives, including those of Frank Pocock and Kalulu, his England-educated servant.
 On 30 July, Stanley stated, "We drew our boat and canoes into a sandy-edged basin in the low rocky terrace, and proceeded to view the cataract of Isangila."
 Only five days' journey from Boma, Stanley stated, "I saw no reason to follow it farther, or to expend the little remaining vitality we possessed in toiling through the last four cataracts."

 On August 3 they reached the village of Nsanda.
 From there Stanley sent forward four trusted men to Boma with letters in English, French and Spanish, asking them to send food for his starving people.
 On August 6 relief came, being sent by representatives from the Liverpool trading firm Hatton & Cookson.
 August 9 they reached Boma, 999 days since leaving Zanzibar on November 12, 1874.
 The party then consisted of 115 people, including three children born during the trip.

 Most probably (Stanley's own publications give inconsistent figures), he lost 132 people through disease, hunger, drowning, killing and desertion.
 Some 18 deserted, a low figure given the dangers of the country they had crossed.